-A patient requires 1L of 0.9% saline solution over an 8 hour period.
-Assuming that 1mL is equivalent to 20 drops, how many drops per minute should be administered to this patient?
+A patient needs to be administered 1L of 0.9% saline solution over an 8-hour period.
+Assuming that 1mL is equivalent to 20 drops, how many drops-per-minute must be administered to the patient?

 Drug X has a recommended flow rate of 2-3mL/minute at a concentration of 5mg/mL.
 Drug X is only available in 500mg vials for dilution in glucose 5%.
-The IV administration is calibrated as 20 drops/mL.
-Bearing these figures in mind, answer the following two questions:
+The IV administration is calibrated at 20 drops/mL.

-- Using only one vial of Drug X, what volume of glucose 5% solution should be used and how many drops per minute should be delivered if the flow rate is 3mL/minute?
+- Using only 1 vial of drug X, what volume of glucose 5% solution must be used and how many drops per minute must be delivered if the flow rate is 3mL/minute?

 - How long will the infusion take?

-A vial of Drug X contains 500mg therefore it should be dissolved in sufficient glucose 5% to produce 100mL of solution to get the required concentration of 5mg/mL.
+A vial of drug X contains 500mg – meaning it must be dissolved in sufficient glucose 5% to produce 100mL of solution at the desired concentration of 5mg/mL.

-If there is 20 drops in 1mL then 3mL has a total of 60 drops.
+If there is 20 drops in 1mL, 3mL has a total of 60 drops.

-Therefore, 3mL is delivered in one minute so the IV infusion should be set to 60 drops per minute.
+As a result – 3mL is delivered in 1 minute, meaning the IV infusion should be set to 60 drops per minute.

 The second question asks us to find the volume of IV solution required if the solution contains the maximum concentration of 100 micrograms/mL.